kachiann/project-mlops/README.md

 ```bash
 python web_service/deploy.py
 ```
+  By default, Flask will start the app at http://127.0.0.1:8080.

+  Open a web browser or use an HTTP client to access http://127.0.0.1:8080/.
+You should see the message: "Welcome to the ML Prediction API!".

 3. **Model Loading and Prediction Logic**: The script automatically loads the latest production version of the registered model from MLflow for making predictions based on incoming requests.